lomenzel/nix-luanti/README.md

 ## Usage

-### Adding a New Server (not working yet)
+### Adding a New Server

-To add a new Luanti server, simply add a new entry under `services.Luanti.servers` in your NixOS configuration.
+To add a new Luanti server, simply add a new entry under `services.luanti.servers` in your NixOS configuration.
 Specify the game, mods, and any other configuration options.

 ### Managing Mods (partly working)

 Mods can be specified in the `mods` attribute of each server configuration.
 Dependencies will be automatically resolved.
-The mods are pulled from the `nix-Luanti.mods` package set.
+The mods are pulled from the `nix-luanti.mods` package set, which itself gets the mods from Luanti's contentDB

 ### Advanced Configuration (not even started to implement this)

-You can customize additional settings like server descriptions, maximum players, and more by extending the configuration options.
+You can customize additional settings in 'services.luanit.servers.\<your-server-name>.config.
+This config is directly passed to the luanti.conf configuration file.

 ## Contributing

 This project is a work in progress, and contributions are highly welcome!
 If you encounter any issues or have suggestions, feel free to open an issue or a merge request.

-### TODO

-- make it actually work